-If Your Business Has Closed ...
+If Your Business Has Closed . . .

 If you go out of business or stop paying wages to your employees, you must file a final return.
-To tell the IRS that Form 941 for a particular quarter is your final return, check the box on line 17 and enter the date you last paid wages.
+To tell the IRS that Form 941-SS for a particular guarter is your final return, check the box on line 17 and enter the date you last paid wages.
 Also attach a statement to your return showing the name of the person keeping the payroll records and the address where those records will be kept.

-See the General Instructions for Forms W-2 and W-3 for information about earlier dates for the expedited furnishing and filing of Forms W-2, Wage and Tax Statement, when a final Form 941 is filed.
+See the General Instructions for Forms W-2 and W-3 for information about earlier dates for the expedited furnishing and filing of the following Wage and Tax Statements when a final Form 941-SS is filed.